ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: ConEQsA

-In this section, we present the methodology of our proposed framework, Parallel Embodied Questions Answering (ParaEQsA).
-We first provide an overview of the system architecture and its key components, detailing the roles of and interactions between its constituent modules.
+In this section, we present the methodology of the ConEQsA framework.
+First, we provide an overview of its architecture and key components.
 Subsequently, we elaborate on the priority planning and question scheduling mechanism.
-Finally, we briefly describe the targeted exploration strategy employed by the agent.
+Finally, we briefly describe the targeted exploration strategy.